hurwitzlab/planet-microbe-functional-annotation/docker/README.md

 # How to make the Docker container

+Before building the image, you must have a Linux binary of the `pear` executable in this directory so that it can be added to the image.

-First, ensure Docker daemon is running, e.g., on lytic:
+Next, ensure Docker daemon is running, e.g., on lytic:

 ```
 $ sudo service docker start
 ```

-Then run:
+To create a Docker image, either run:

 ```
 $ make img
 ```

-This is equivalent to:
+or the equivalent:

 ```
 $ sudo docker build --tag=hurwitzlab/funcadelic:0.1.0 .